technofocus-pte/fbrciqdtagntsfrntr/Cloudslice/Labguide/Usecase 01/Usecase01.md

 sells ice cream at multiple locations.
 Using sample data, the tutorial shows how to set up your environment and begin building an ontology that captures business concepts such as *Store*, *Products*, and *SaleEvent*.
-You'll also connect streaming data (like freezer temperatures from Eventhouse) to these concepts so the ontology can support **cross-domain reasoning and queries**, for instance: *"Which stores have lower ice cream sales when freezer temperature rises above -18 °C?"*
+You’ll also connect streaming data (like freezer temperatures from Eventhouse) to these concepts so the ontology can support **cross-domain reasoning and queries**, for instance: *“Which stores have lower ice cream sales when freezer temperature rises above –18 °C?”*

 **Objectives**